by Calculated Risk on 4/27/2018 09:32:00 AM

 The second graph shows residential investment as a percent of GDP.

-Residential Investment as a percent of GDP has been increasing, but is only just above the bottom of the previous recessions - and I expect RI to continue to increase for the next few years.
+Residential Investment as a percent of GDP increased in Q1, and RI has generally been increasing.
+RI as a percent of GDP is only just above the bottom of the previous recessions - and I expect RI to continue to increase for the next couple of years.

 I'll break down Residential Investment into components after the GDP details are released.